shahriarb/vibekanban/README.md

 Note: Please use @KanbanBoard MCP to document your work in each step.
 The project_id is <ADD_PROJECT_NUMBER>.
 That's a crucial part of the process.

-For each feature request:
+For each feature or improvment request:
-- Evaluate the feature request's complexity to determine if it should be a single ticket or broken into multiple tickets.
+- Evaluate the request's complexity to determine if it should be a single ticket or broken into multiple tickets.

 - Break Down Subtasks: Identify subtasks for frontend, backend, database, and testing and create them in the @KanbanBoard